maihientran/SecurityandEthics/README.md

 # SecurityandEthics
 # Secure Chat Application

-This project demonstrates a secure chat application implemented in Java, using encryption and HMAC (Hash-based Message Authentication Code) for secure communication between a server and multiple clients.
+This project demonstrates a secure chat application implemented in Java, using encryption AES and HMAC (Hash-based Message Authentication Code) for secure communication between a server and multiple clients.
 The chat messages are encrypted and sent over a network, and the clients receive and display the decrypted messages.

 ## Features